Amazinggracee/Awesome-books-ES6/README.md

 - [ ] We understood the concept of single page application.
 - [ ] We used JavaScript to manipulate DOM elements.
 - [ ] We used JavaScript events.
+- [ ] I used ES6 modules to write modular JavaScript.
+- [ ] I learned how to use proper ES6 syntax.
+- [ ] I understood improvements that ES6 brings to JavaScript.
+- [ ] I used npm as software packages system.

 # 🛠 Built With <a name="built-with">Technologies</a>